MephistoXoL/Docker-CalibreSrv-Web/README.md

 ### Notifications by Telegram
 Notifications powered by ```caronc/apprise```.
-To enable it you must to add evironment varibles:
+To enable it you must to add the below environment variables:
 - NOTIFICATIONS = enabled
 - TOKEN = Your Telegram Bot token
 - CHATID = Your Telegram Chat ID

+You can create the Telegram Bot from here

 ## Install
 Command line: